hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/03_peak_calling_macs.md

 ## Learning Objectives

-* Learning how to use MACS2 for peak calling
+* Understand the different components of the MACS2 algorithm
-* Understanding the different components of the MACS2 algorithm
+* Learn to use MACS2 for peak calling
-* Interpretation of results from the MACS2 peak caller
+* Interpret results from MACS2

 ## Peak Calling